 In order to apply for a position as a practicum student or intern, please submit your CV and a statement of interest to counseling@rhodes.edu.
 All submissions are due by November 1st each year for consideration for the upcoming training year.

-I am a third-year doctoral student in the Counseling Psychology program at the University of Memphis.
+I am a fourth-year doctoral student in the Counseling Psychology program at the University of Memphis.
 My research focuses on the ways in which people who disagree on fundamental values have been able to engage in constructive conversations and become friends despite their disagreements.
 I take a person-centered approach to therapy, centering the core Rogerian therapeutic conditions in my work with clients and incorporating other Humanistic as well as Cognitive interventions based on the needs of the people I am working with.
 In my free time, I enjoy songwriting, reading, hiking, and having game nights with friends.